How does it all work?

 - to host a Europe Day event (on or around 9 May) where the school community showcases and celebrates its achievements throughout the year.

-One of the requirements of the Blue Star Programme is that the foundation and development of the European Union is looked at to provide perspective for the children.
+One of the requirements of the Blue Star Programme is that the foundation and development of Europe is explored.
+While the history of the European Union is important, all European history is considered relevant, regardless of whether it predates the foundation of the EU, as it can provide perspective to pupils about the Europe they live in today.
 To keep things as curriculum friendly as possible, some ideas for this element include:

 - World War I

 - World War II – Anne Frank – The Holocaust

 - The period directly after World War II and the background to the foundation of the EU

 One idea would be that teachers (particularly of 5th/6th classes) could use books such as ‘The Diary of Anne Frank’ or ‘The Boy in the Striped Pyjamas’ to provide a literary context to the historical content – thus, providing cross-curricular integration.

 For the younger classes, pupils could select a European country and carry out a whole class project on the history and traditions of this country.
 For example if studying Italy, pupils could learn about Ancient Rome.
 Alternatively, important historical figures could be selected by different classes and projects could be completed on them, i.e. Hans Christian Andersen (Denmark), Ludwig Van Beethoven (Germany), Bram Stoker (Ireland), Santa Claus (Finland), etc.

 Ideally when researching their historical project, the pupils will use technological means such as computers and the internet to research, compile and present their finished product.
 For example, a presentation could be made in PowerPoint format or through the production of a short film.